aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 }
 ```

-If your bucket previously used OAI, there will be an attempt to remove both the policy statement
+> Note: If your bucket previously used OAI, you will need to manually remove the policy statement
-that allows access to the OAI and the origin access identity itself.
+that gives the OAI access to your bucket from your bucket policy.

 ```ts
 const bucket = s3.Bucket.fromBucketArn(this, 'MyExistingBucket',